 Not paw friendly as there are some cliffs and ladders where you’d need to carry your doggy.

 Hard.
 It’s really fun, but it’s a tough workout, especially the first 20 minutes.

 To get the Stawamus Chief, we had to wake up early and drive up route 99 to the town of Squamish.
 Just before you reach the town there is a car park on the right.
 This is the early morning view from the car park…

 Even though we arrived really early, the car park was already pretty full.
 It seems like lots of people had been camping over the holiday weekend, so there were plenty of people milling around in tents.
 There is a loo near the car park, but it is a pit toilet and is truly stinky!
 It’s still useful before you set off on the hike but I waited until we reached a pub on the way back!

-The walk is a little like the Grouse Grind that I did earlier the previous week.
+The walk is a little like the Grouse Grind.
 You need to walk up steep steps though trees, and there are quite a few other hikers around.
 The main differences are: